What it’s Really Like Island Hopping with Tao Philippines – El Nido to Coron

 Meals on Tao Philippines Expedition

 They will feed you three meals and one or two snacks per day.
-The food is phenomenol, but be advised it’s a lot of seafood.
-We also picked up a freshly-slaughtered pig from a local village.
-It’s a confronting image to see the dead animal you’ll later eat, and it forces you to be mindful about where our food comes from (a good thing, in my opinion).
-According to their website, they can accommodate allergies, but will not change their recipes on preferences.
-There are plenty of veggie options, however.
-Be flexible and enjoy the locally-sourced dishes!
-I never disliked anything our team prepared.
+The food is phenomenal but be advised it’s a lot of seafood.
+We also picked up a freshly slaughtered pig from a local village.
+It’s a confronting image to see the dead animal you’ll later eat, and it forces you to be mindful about where your food comes from (a good thing, in my opinion).

-Accomodations on Remote Islands
+Accommodation on Remote Islands

 Each night you’ll stay in campsites on various islands.
 Some will be deserted islands, some will be among local villages, some will have electricity, and none will have internet.
 You’re living the true island life!
 It’s so special to get to know your other passengers without the distractions of our phones.
 No one is Snapchatting or Instagraming.
 Everyone is present.
 You get to know people very well!